-On April 30, 2013, the NAAB, the National Architectural Accrediting Board, accepted the BArch Program at Alfred State as 'eligible for candidacy,' and scheduled the next step, the visit for 'initial candidacy,' for Spring 2014.
+On April 30, 2013, the NAAB, the National Architectural Accrediting Board, accepted the BArch program at Alfred State as 'eligible for candidacy,' and scheduled the next step, the visit for 'initial candidacy,' for spring 2014.
+The 'initial candidacy' visit took place in March 2014 and the program anticipates being awarded 'eligibility' status in summer 2014.